adembudak/CMakeForImGui/README.md

 ```cmake
 cmake_dependent_option(example_sdl2_opengl3 "" OFF "examples AND sdl2 AND opengl3" OFF)
 ```
 The `example_sdl2_opengl3` option will be available only when the `examples` option and the corresponding backends (`sdl2` and `opengl3`) are `ON`.
 The same is true for all the other examples.

-No install rules are written for example programs and they're all `OFF` by default.
+Libraries are examples can be installed by setting `install` and `install_examples` options `ON`, respectively.
+An `uninstall` custom target is also provided to remove the artifacts where are they installed.

 Following projects are also supported: